Master hexagonal architecture in Rust

 If you ever change your HTTP server, main has to change too.
 To add middleware, you modify main.
 Major version changes in axum could force you to change main.

 We have the same issue with the database at 2, where we shackle our main function to one particular, third-party implementation of an Sqlite client.
-We then make things much worse by flowing this concrete representation – an imported struct outside our control – through the whole application.
+Next, we make things so much worse by flowing this concrete representation – an imported struct entirely outside our control – through the entire application.
 See how we pass sqlite into axum as a field of AppState 3 to make it accessible to our HTTP handlers?

 To change your database client – not even to change the kind of database, just the code that calls it – you'd have to rip out this hard dependency from every corner of your application.